-Diagnostic Medical Sonography students are accepted at CUW under the general admissions requirement.
+Diagnostic Medical Sonography students are accepted at CUW under the general admissions requirement for the pre-professional component.
+They will be required to complete all the pre-professional coursework and activities to apply to the professional program.
 It is recommended that students complete anatomy & physiology, physics, and biology in high school to better prepare them for this major.